jmonteroers/markdown-cv/index.md

 <br>
 `Madrid, Spain`

-- with a focus on Calculus, Linear Algebra and Probability (54 ECTS)
+- With a focus on Calculus, Linear Algebra and Probability (54 ECTS)

 __University Carlos III of Madrid__, Degree in Economics